-Given the diverse services that use web servers, and the unpredictability of the load that can be placed upon them, it can be hard to design and implement a robust web server infrastructure.
-Deploying load balancers between web servers and the clients that are using them makes the design, delivery, and management of web server infrastructure easier.
+Given the diverse services that use web servers, and the unpredictability of the load that can be placed upon them, it can be difficult to design and implement a robust web server infrastructure.
+Deploying load balancers between web servers and clients makes the design, delivery, and management of web server infrastructure easier.

-Placing load balancers between web servers and users means that the load balancers become the ones that deal with access requests.
+Placing load balancers between web servers and users means that the load balancers deal with access requests.
 The public addresses associated with service domain names point to the load balancers.

-The load balancers act as Reverse Proxies to handle client requests for access to the web servers.
+The load balancers act as reverse proxies to handle client requests for access to the web servers.
 The load balancers query the back-end web servers instead of the clients interacting with them directly.
-This helps secure the back-end servers from attack, as the only network connections they need to have opened are from the secure LoadMaster servers.
+This helps secure the back-end servers from attack, as the only network connections they need to have opened are from the secure LoadMasters.

 Sitting where they do in the logical chain between clients and the web servers, load balancers are ideally placed to help secure and protect the back-end content servers.
-KEMP LoadMaster includes a comprehensive Web Application Firewall Pack.
-This works alongside traditional network firewall provision to greatly enhance the security of the network border between Internet and web servers.
+Kemp LoadMaster includes a comprehensive Web Application Firewall.
+This works alongside traditional network firewalls to greatly enhance the security of the network border between Internet and web servers.

-Also in relation to network security, the KEMP LoadMaster load balancers are an ideal replacement for the discontinued Microsoft Forefront Threat Management Gateway (TMG) product.
-Deploying the KEMP Edge Security Pack on LoadMaster provides a supported replacement for TMG.
+Also, in relation to network security, the Kemp LoadMaster load balancers are an ideal replacement for the discontinued Microsoft Forefront threat management gateway (TMG) product.
+Deploying the Kemp edge security pack on LoadMaster provides a supported replacement for Forefront TMG.

-If you have web servers then deploying KEMP LoadMaster load balancers will greatly enhance the performance, security, resilience and manageability of the service you are providing.
+If you have web servers, deploying Kemp LoadMaster load balancers will greatly enhance the performance, security, resilience and manageability of the service you are providing.

-In addition to these technical benefits your Search Engine Optimisation (SEO) footprint on the web will be improved and easier to manage and monitor.
-Multiple back-end services and servers will be aggregated for search engines and other web crawlers behind the unified web presence delivered by the front-end KEMP LoadMaster load balancers.
+With Kemp LoadMaster your Search Engine Optimisation (SEO) footprint on the web will be improved and easier to manage and monitor.
+Multiple back-end services and servers will be aggregated for search engines and other web crawlers behind the unified web presence delivered by the front-end LoadMasters.